Faith, hope and questions.

-I’m a writer who asks questions: “What happened?
-What next?
-What’s the other side of the story?”
-This approach fuels my deep passion for justice and helps make sense of our beautiful, complicated world.
+I’m a writer with a deep passion for justice and for telling stories that help make sense of our beautiful, complicated world.

-My first book, Blessed are the Undone: Testimonies of the Quiet Deconstruction of Faith in Canada, co-authored with Peter Schuurman, began with a set of questions and carries forward the theme of justice that threads its way throughout my work.
-Our book was chosen as the topic for the New Leaf Network’s 2024 fall conference in Waterloo, Ontario and Saskatoon, Saskatchewan.
+My first book, Blessed are the Undone: Testimonies of the Quiet Deconstruction of Faith in Canada, co-authored with Peter Schuurman, began with a set of questions about the Church and carries forward the theme of justice that threads its way throughout my work.
+Since its release in September 2024, Blessed are the Undone has been hitting best-seller status on Amazon in Sociology of Religion as well as Politics and Government.

 Canadian Christians frustrated with the Church have come ‘Undone’ and are leaving politely, almost apologetically, in what this book dubs a Quiet Deconstruction.
 Blessed are the Undone asks: what aspects of faith are being questioned, and why?